 We are all aware of the way we feel after a good, uninterrupted night of sleep.
 We also know that we feel exhausted if we lie in bed awake, or are awakened several times during the night.
 If you understand why we sleep, it might help you find the time and methods that get you a good night’s rest.

 In order to maintain good health, you need to eat, exercise, and sleep well.
 As long as a balance is maintained, you will have more energy, be alert, function to your best ability, and have a happy outlook on life.
-My eBook discusses in detail what exactly happens to your body when you go to sleep and how you can't live without it.

-"work 8 hours, sleep 8 hours, and have 8 hours of fun"
+“Work 8 hours, sleep 8 hours, and have 8 hours of fun”

 While you are snoozing, you are nurturing body and brain development.
-With the proper amount of rest, your muscles, bones and skin can both grow and repair themselves.
-You will be able to fight off illness more easily, concentrate and absorb new concepts efficiently, and remember what you have just learned.
+With the proper amount of rest, your muscles, bones, and skin can both grow and repair themselves.
+You will be able to fight off illness more easily, concentrate, and absorb new concepts efficiently, and remember what you have just learned.

 Most of us find it easier to go to bed after dark.
 Have you ever asked yourself why we sleep better at night?
 There is a good reason.
 Your brain produces and releases melatonin at night.
 This is a chemical that makes you drowsy, and that is why it is better to sleep in a bedroom that has no lights or television on.